Frequently Asked Questions

 After-school activities generally take place from 3:30 - 4:30pm.
 After-School care for Reception to Year 6 students is available on a first-come-first served basis from 3:15 - 5:30pm.

-We place students in year groups based on their age on the 1st of September.
+We place students in year groups based on their age before the 1st of September.